CalfCrusher/RobinHood/README.md

 ### Features

-* Searching for subdomains
+* Search for subdomains
-* Search for subdomains takeover (subjack, dnsreaper)
+* Search for subdomains takeover (dnsreaper)
 * Search for live urls using gau
 * Get screenshots of subdomains
 * Powered by GF-Patterns
 * Search for secrets, token and APIs
 * Search hidden endpoints in JS urls
+* Discovery dirs and files with Dirsearch
 * Scan live hosts with Nmap and Vulscan NSE Script
 * Run Nuclei on all live subdomains
 * Search for XSS with Dalfox
+* Search for SQL Injections
 * Search for virtual hosts
+* Search for LFI on ParamSpider results using FFUF
 * Search for public resources in AWS, Azure, and Google Cloud
 * Try to get origin of IPs using CloudFlair
 * Get interesting URLs for XSS, SSRF, SQLi, LFI, OPEN REDIRECT